Fulfilling our promises to the men and women who served.

 Whether you are in need of a specific item and want to save money, or need to de-clutter and are not sure what to do with your unwanted goods, we have a solution for you.

-With 5 locations throughout Wichita, DAV Thrift Stores, is there to meet your shopping needs.
+With our 2 locations in Wichita, DAV Thrift Stores, is there to meet your shopping needs.
 We offer a unique selection of affordable and gently-used items for sale with the profits being donated to the Disabled American Veterans.

 How do we do it?
 With help from caring people like you!
 If you are downsizing, getting new furniture, or simply ready to de-clutter, give us a call at 316.262.7440.
 We can pick up your gently used furniture, clothing, or household items to re-sale in our stores, and with every donation you are helping a Disabled American Veteran.
 Tax deductible donations are also accepted daily at each location until an hour before closing.